-- To blur the black-and-white vision of the world on the social media
+- To blur the black-and-white vision of the world on social media

 Hence a large portion of society is prone to start receiving an image of a completely different reality, framed to benefit a given (“black”) narrative and evoke desired emotions.
 As much as it is difficult to penetrate people’s bubbles, and even more difficult to make someone realise and (even) admit they were wrong, the active approach from civil society actors, private companies and media is required to complement the spheres where the public sector is missing.

-- To acknowledge and support a decisive role of journalists
+- To acknowledge and support the decisive role of journalists

 To target as many shades of grey as possible, the experts agreed that, above all, those originally responsible for informing the societies play a key role.
 And they realise there is a decisive moment for them to do their job better than ever before.
 Now why is that: